jkomoros/prompt-garden/README.md

 - `reference` - The packed reference to the seed to execute.
 You can retrieve one with `reference`
 - `allow_remote` - (optional) - if set to true, then remote references will not fail.
 This is a dangerous property!

+Environment:
+- `disallow_remote` - If true, then a remote reference will fail, even if `allow_remote` is set to true.
+This is useful to disable dangerous behaviors in sub-graphs.

 #### fetch

 Fetches a remote resource and returns the text of the resoponse.
 You can extract the JSON of the response using the `extract` seed_type with the template `{{data|json}}`.